Royal Willingdon Sports Club: History

 The Royal Willingdon Sports Club (WSC) was founded in 1918 by Lord Willingdon, the then Governor of Bombay.
-Willingdon was refused permission to take an Indian Maharaja with him to the Bombay Gymkhana, Byculla Club and Royal Bombay Yacht Club, which then allowed only Europeans and hence, decided to start a club that both Indians and Europeans could go to.
+Willingdon was refused permission to take an Indian Maharaja with him to the Bombay Gymkhana, Byculla Club and Royal Bombay Yacht Club, which at the time allowed only Europeans and hence, decided to start a club that both Indians and Europeans could go to.

 Permanent membership is closed except for members' children though temporary corporate memberships are open but mostly taken by expatriates.
 In the 1980s membership was temporarily opened but then later closed due to overwhelming demand.
 In 2007, membership was opened to members' daughters as well, much to the consternation of some members, though a majority of Balloting and Disciplinary Committee members saw it fit to admit them as "younger people spend more money."
 Membership applications for "ordinary members" (members' sons), corporate members and "services" (civil servants and armed forces) are decided by the Balloting and Disciplinary Committee.
 Indian newspaper Mid-Day wrote that the WSC has an unspoken rule that does not allow film actors and racing professionals, including jockeys, trainers and their spouses to be individuals as "actors might create a nuisance, with their followers lingering around, and ruin the ambience and peace at the club...
 What is important is not the profession, but the applicant's background.
 If the jockey is a syce's son who cannot speak seven words of English, he may be rejected."
 However, Akshay Khanna and his brother Rahul are members from 2010 onwards.

 In the 21st century, there was controversy and infighting over the destruction of the badminton courts and the club election process.
 After the original bar was burned in a fire, the former bakery was turned into the "Pub" that functions as a mini-nightclub on weekends and "Bar Nite" once a month.
 The former bar is a formal, outside-catered restaurant called the "Golf View Bar" right next to the library on the upper level.